A special case of Vu's conjecture: Coloring nearly disjoint graphs of bounded maximum degree: Proof of Theorems and

-In this section, we prove Theorem~\ref{thm:chi-efl}.
+In this section, we prove Theorems~\ref{thm:chi-efl} and \ref{thm:postle}.
 Recall that $f(m, \cG)$ is the largest possible chromatic number of the union of at most $m$ nearly disjoint graphs in $\cG$, and $\cG^\chi_n$ is the set of graphs of chromatic number at most $n$.
 We begin by providing the construction that certifies that $f(3, \cG^\chi_n) \geq n + 1$.

 \begin{proof}[Proof of Theorem~\ref{thm:chi-efl}\ref{chi-efl-lower}] Let $H_1$ and $H_2$ be complete graphs on $n + 1$ vertices such that $V(H_1) \cap V(H_2) = \{v\}$ for some vertex $v$, let $u \in V(H_1) \setminus \{v\}$, let $w \in V(H_2) \setminus \{v\}$, let $G_1 \coloneqq H_1 - uv$, let $G_2 \coloneqq H_2 - wv$, and let $G_3$ be the graph consisting of the single edge $uw$.
 It is straightforward to check that \begin{itemize} \item $G_1$, $G_2$, and $G_3$ are nearly disjoint, \item $\chi(G_i) \leq n$ for every $i \in [3]$, and \item $\chi(G_1 \cup G_2 \cup G_3) = n + 1$, \end{itemize} as desired. \end{proof}